Via Alpina 1 Switzerland: Bärentrek

 Accommodation on the Swiss Alpine Pass Route

 The Via Alpina 1 and the Bear Trek go from valley to valley, which means that at the end of each stage you reach a town or village where you can find different accommodation options, depending on your budget and the comfort you are looking for.
 Most towns offer a wide variety of options, from hostels with shared dormitories to chic hotels.
-We recommend booking your accommodation in advance.
 During the summer months, the region can get quite busy, so it's a good idea to book your accommodation in advance.

 At Bookatrekking.com, we not only book your huts, we also send you on your way with a comprehensive hiking guide with the most important information for your Via Alpina 1, including interactive Komoot maps.
 Browse all our options here and turn your dreams into reality.